HamzaQasim7/agri_connect/README.md

 }
 ```

 For demonstration purpose, a minimal IoT device simulator is built to send telemetry data to Realtime Database.
-For more information, you can refer to [Farmassist IoT Device Simulator](https://github.com/farmassistX/farmassist-iot-device-simulator).
+For more information, you can refer to [agriconnect IoT Device Simulator](https://github.com/agriconnectX/agriconnect-iot-device-simulator).

-The code for Cloud Functions can be found in [Farmassist Firebase](https://github.com/farmassistX/farmassist-firebase).
+The code for Cloud Functions can be found in [AgriConnect Firebase](https://github.com/agriconnectX/agriconnect-firebase).

 ## Plant Disease Detection